What is Cachet?

 The No.3 Alternative to Cachet — Instatus

-The Instatus UI is also sleek—and it supports dark mode as well.
+The Instatus UI is also modern and sleek – supporting dark mode as well.

 With Instatus, you can update your status page from Slack, display uptime in the Intercom widget, and automatically post status updates to Twitter, Microsoft Teams, and Discord.
 You can also automate your status page using tools like Datadog, New Relic, Checkly, PagerDuty, Freshping, and Pingdom enhancing the metrics and reporting when integrated with Instatus.